 Job went through tremendous loss.
 Almost overnight he lost everything.
 To make matters worse, his friends completely misread the situation claiming that God was punishing him.
 Job disagreed and he made his famous statement (Job 19:25):

 “But as for me, I know that my redeemer lives.” *Bible Version: New Living Translation (NLT)

 Job put his “but” at the beginning of an amazing statement.
 He says “But as for me, (…).”
 That in itself speaks volumes.
 With these four words Job expresses his faith.

 Reality can be overwhelming; and yet we need to keep our eyes on the prize.
 Our prized possession is our faith.
 Faith is a gift from God, and the name of the gift is Jesus.
-Proclaimed by angels and preached to the world, a groundbreaking message shakes the universe, as it did when shepherds heard the message for the first time (Luke 2:10-11):
+Proclaimed by angels and currently preached in the world, the gospel of Jesus Christ is a groundbreaking message that shakes the universe, just like it shook up the shepherds, when they heard the message for the first time (Luke 2:10-11):